amerimohammed/Project1-Cerberus-beta/README.md

 ## **How to use this demo**

+First, use a SQL workbench application to create user 'docentuser' with password 'docentuserPW' and grant this user all schema privileges (we are not liable for any damages).
+Also, create a schema called 'docentenportaal'.

-First, clone this repository and run it using an IDE of your choice.
+Second, clone this repository and run it using an IDE of your choice.
 Then go to 'localhost:8080' using your favorite browser.
 You will be met with a mostly empty page.

 ## **Generating test data**